 All meters must be calibrated per manufacturer's guidance or every 5 years when calibration frequency is not specified by the manufacturer.
-Calibrations may be performed by the manufacturer, by a laboratory recommended by the manufacturer, or by an ISO 1702524 accredited laboratory.
+Calibrations may be performed by the manufacturer, by a laboratory recommended by the manufacturer, or by an ISO 1702525 accredited laboratory.
 Having a representative from an accredited or approved calibration service come on site to conduct the calibration is also permissible for this protocol.

+Flow meter and methane concentration analyzer calibrations shall be documented to show that the meter was calibrated to a range of flow rates corresponding to the flow rates expected at the landfill.
+Flow meter calibration accuracy may be conducted in an alternative unit of measure (e.g., milliwatts) if deemed appropriate by the manufacturer.
 Flow meter calibrations shall be documented to show that the meter was calibrated to a range of flow rates corresponding to the flow rates expected at the landfill.
 Methane analyzer calibrations shall be documented to show that the calibration was carried out to the range of conditions (temperature and pressure) corresponding to the range of conditions as measured at the landfill.